KadisonM/KadisonM/README.md

 🎮 I am a very big VR enthusiast.
 I've loved sci-fi and dystopian concepts ever since I was a child.

+If my status is set to busy it means I'm in the middle of a school term, so bear with me.